DogeTheBeast/College_notes/1st Year/Second Term/APSC 160/Input and Output.md

 ```
 Integers a and b are different because a has a 0 before the 67.
 This means that a is actually 55 in base 10.

-Something similar is valid for
+Something similar is valid for Hexadecimal integers as well.
+Instead of a 0, we place a 0x i